 How Stress Can Affect Your Hearing Health

-Some degree of stress is unavoidable and generally considered normal.
-But if stress isn't kept in check, it could contribute to issues that may, in turn, lead to hearing loss or tinnitus – a condition characterized by persistent low-frequency sounds heard internally.
-But just how could stress end up affecting your hearing?
+Some stress is unavoidable and generally considered normal.
+If stress isn't monitored, it could cause issues that may lead to hearing loss.
+It can also lead to tinnitus.
+How could stress end up affecting your hearing?
 Below, we explore this topic and offer some solutions.

 Stress, Circulation, and Hearing Loss

-The connection to hearing loss and stress is often related to the many conditions that can develop, in part, due to chronic stress.
+Hearing loss is often related to many conditions that can be due to chronic stress.
 Many of these conditions affect circulation.
-Common health-related issues that can be aggravated by stress include:
+Stress can aggravate common health-related issues that include:

 - Heart disease